 The key steps in the implementation of Integrated FP&A

-The participants worked in small groups to create a presentation of their vision on some topics related to Integrated FP&A. I joined the group that worked out the key steps in the implementation of Integrated FP&A. During the discussion, I explained my vision on the role of information and data in the business lifecycle that has been published in my books (The Data Management Toolkitand The Orange Model of Data Management) and a few of my articles (‘FP&A from Einstein’s perspective’ and ‘FP&A and the three-headed serpent’).
-At the same time, while explaining my vision, I noticed that I was actually describing a method of implementation of data management in any company.
-To my great excitement, my group decided that this approach also matches the key steps required for the implementation of Integrated FP&A.
+The participants worked in small groups to create a presentation of their vision on some topics related to Integrated FP&A. I joined the group that identified the key steps in implementing Integrated FP&A. During the discussion, I explained my vision on the role of information and data in the business lifecycle that has been published in my books (The Data Management Toolkit and The Orange Model of Data Management) and a few of my articles (‘FP&A from Einstein’s perspective’ and ‘FP&A and the three-headed serpent’).
+At the same time, while explaining my vision, I noticed that I was describing a method of implementation of data management in any company.
+To my great excitement, my group decided that this approach matches the key steps required to implement Integrated FP&A.

 So, let me briefly show you this 6-step approach for building Integrated FP&A.

 Step 1.
-Specify the vision and ensure buy-in of top-management
+Specify the vision and ensure the buy-in of top-management

 The key business value of the Integrated FP&A is the support of the decision-making process.
 First, the company should understand which key business decisions require improvement.
-This is also the main ‘selling point’ to get the support of top management in this initiative.
-Clear expectations will assist to specify a feasible scope of the initiative.
+This is also the main ‘selling point’ to getting the support of top management in this initiative.
+Clear expectations will assist in specifying a feasible scope of the initiative.
 Decisions are made based on information.

 Step 2.
 Specify the required information

 Management at different organizational levels would require different information to support their business decision.
 The system of KPIs could be one of the main deliverables of Integrated FP&A. A clear understanding of information requirements is one of the essential steps and success factors for the PF&A initiative.
 For specific information, relevant data should be gathered and delivered.

 Step 3.
 Define and deliver the required data